dipien/semantic-version-gradle-plugin/README.md

 OUTPUT: Version: 1.0.0
 ```

-You can use alpha or beta classifiers:
+You can use alpha, beta or rc classifiers:

 ```
 ./gradlew printVersion -Palpha=true